-We all know interest-bearing loans are prohibited under the sharia – and conventional mortgages are very much that.
+We all know interest-bearing loans are prohibited under the sharia .
+Conventional mortgages are very much that.
 So how to get around that?
-Well, Islamic banks have come up with a product called the “Home Purchase Plan” or “HPP” which allows Muslims to buy a house without taking out an interest-bearing loan.
+Well, Islamic banks have come up with a product called the “Home Purchase Plan” or “HPP”.
+This allows Muslims to buy a house without taking out an interest-bearing loan.

-The HPP allows you to buy a property in partnership with the Islamic bank, paying rent each month on the portion you don’t own and slowly also increasing your stake in the house.
+The HPP allows you to buy a property in partnership with the Islamic bank, paying rent each month on the portion you don’t own.
+You are slowly also increasing your stake in the house.
 In other words, the Islamic bank replaces the “interest” component with “rent”.

 We have gone into this issue in exhaustive detail in our detailed review of Al Rayan Bank’s HPP here and our review of Gatehouse here.
 In a nutshell though, our considered view is that HPPs are halal.

 Preliminary Question 2: Are Islamic banks riskier than a conventional bank?

 Not really.
 Islamic banks are fully regulated by the Financial Conduct Authority and the Prudential Regulatory Authority and so have to meet their stringent criteria.
-Additionally, the Financial Services Compensation Scheme (“FSCS) applies to Islamic banks as well – so £85,000 of your money in a savings/current account with an Islamic bank will be secured by the FSCS in case the bank collapses etc.
+Additionally, the Financial Services Compensation Scheme (“FSCS) applies to Islamic banks as well.
+So £85,000 of your money in a savings/current account with an Islamic bank will be secured by the FSCS in case the bank collapses.